mwacinski/challengers_rank/README.md

 # Challengers rank

 Example ETL jobs that retrieves data about challenger players from Riot Developer API.
 Only relevant data was extracted (summonerId, leaguePoints, wins, losses and summonerName).
-To provide historical data for analyze purposes i used SCD(Slowly Changing Dimension).
+To provide historical data for analyze purposes i used SCD (Slowly Changing Dimension).
 New columns have been added (dim_key, valid_from, valid_to, iscurrent) according to scd rules.
 Data is saved in Postgres database.
+API unfortunately requries 24h regeneration.

 !["ETL"](./images/help.png)